kubeslice/kubeslice-controller/README.md

    kind load docker-image aveshasystems/kubeslice-controller --name kind
    ```

 2. Check the loaded image in the cluster.
-Modify the node name if required.
+Modify the node name as required.

  * Note: `kind-control-plane` is the name of the Docker container.
 Modify the name if needed.